macaroonforu/CV-Application/README.md

 Somehow, the state of the education form is not being updated properly.
 When I hit save, the field must still have the value editing=true, which is why forms are being rendered. \

 The state is not being updated properly, but I am not sure if it is the state of 'editing' or the state of save/edit of the individual entries.
+The issue is that when you click 'Save this entry' it is not updating the property of a info section from state:edit to state:save.
+This is why forms are rendering.